activitystream/slate/source/includes/as-api/_aspects.md

 **Please note:** For high frequency, fixed interval, time-series we recommend using the DataPoint message rather than sending in regular events with the ts_data aspect.

 Additional dimensions are added from Locale, Client Device and GeoLocation.
-Additional/manual dimensions can be set using the Classification aspect.
+Additional/manual dimensions can be set using the dimensions aspect.

 ## Transaction